Put together by the WRI Executive Committee and Staff

 The Countering the Militarisation of Youth programme committee continues to be in regular contact and usually meets once every two months via conference call.

-The committee currently consists of Cattis Laska (Ofog, Sweden), Dola Nicholas Oluoch (Chemchemi, Kenya), Michael Schulze von Glaßer (DFG-VK, Germany), Sahar Vardi (American Friends Service Committee, Israel), Hannah Brock (Right to Refuse Kill programme worker at WRI, London) and Semih Sapmaz (Countering the Militarisation of Youth, London).
+The committee currently consists of Cattis Laska (Ofog, Sweden), Dola Nicholas Oluoch (Chemchemi, Kenya), Michael Schulze von Glaßer (DFG-VK, Germany), Sahar Vardi (American Friends Service Committee, Israel), Hannah Brock (Right to Refuse Kill programme worker at WRI, London) and Semih Sapmaz (London).

 In 2017, we received funding from the Network for Social Change to support our project on Gender and Countering Youth Militarisation.
 This is in addition to general WRI funds, which supported the programme during 2016.
 The programme continues to seek funding for its projects in 2018.